WWII & D-Day War Cemeteries and Memorials in Normandy

 🏛️ Pegasus Memorial Museum (Bénouville)

-Dedicated to the 6th British Airborne Division, the museum houses a replica of Pegasus Bridge, gliders, equipment, and uniforms.
-You can also visit the actual battle sites nearby — a recommended stop when touring Normandy memorials.
+Dedicated to the 6th British Airborne Division, this museum houses a replica of Pegasus Bridge, gliders, equipment, and uniforms.
+The surrounding area allows visitors to walk the actual battle sites nearby, making this a useful pairing of museum context and landscape.

 🏛️ Memorial Museum of Caen

-The most comprehensive WWII museum in Normandy: covering the rise of Nazism, the Resistance, D-Day, the Holocaust, and the Cold War.
-Plenty of interactive exhibits for both adults and children.
-One of the top Normandy war memorials for in-depth historical context.
+The most comprehensive WWII museum in Normandy, covering the rise of Nazism, the Occupation, the Resistance, D-Day, the Holocaust, and the Cold War.
+It provides essential background for understanding the cemeteries and memorials elsewhere in the region.

 🏛️ Airborne Museum – Sainte-Mère-Église

-Opposite the famous church with the paratrooper hanging from the steeple, this museum honours US airborne divisions (82nd, 101st).
-It features gliders, a C-47 plane, and poignant stories in immersive exhibits.
+Opposite the famous church with the paratrooper hanging from the steeple, this museum honours the US airborne divisions involved in the landings.
+Exhibits include gliders, a C-47 aircraft, and immersive storytelling that works well alongside visits to nearby cemeteries.

 🏛️ Utah Beach Landing Museum

-Located directly on the beach, this museum recounts the amphibious landings and naval operations.
-Visitors can view a B-26 bomber, landing barges, and the beach itself remains serene and expansive — a fitting setting among Normandy memorials.
+Located directly on the beach, this museum recounts the amphibious landings and naval operations at Utah.
+Outside, the beach remains wide, open, and deceptively peaceful — a powerful contrast to the events it witnessed.

 🕊️ Memorials at Omaha Beach & Knotted Gun Sculpture